mch1307/mch1307.csnet.me/content/k8s-thw/thw1.md

 | k8swrk3  | 10.32.2.96  | worker        |
 | haprx1  | 10.32.2.97  | load balancer |

-The details of provisionning the VMs is out of scope as they depend on the infrastructure.
-In my case, I am using Vmware ESX and will manually provison the hosts from a template.
+{{% alert theme="info" %}}The details of provisionning the VMs is out of scope as they depend on the infrastructure.
+In my case, I am using Vmware ESX and will manually provison the hosts from a template.{{% /alert %}}

-    This tutorial assumes you have the basic infrastructure blocks like DNS service.

 ## Versions